-This degree has been partially-accredited by BCS, The Chartered Institute for IT.
-A partially accredited degree provides a valuable contribution towards professional membership and evidencing breadth of knowledge.
+This degree is partially-accredited by BCS, the Chartered Institute for IT.
+A partially-accredited degree provides a valuable contribution towards professional membership and evidencing breadth of knowledge.
 Some employers give preference to applicants who have accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

 The minimum entry requirement is a 2.2 honours in computer science, or a related subject with coverage of programming and IPv4 networking, preferably with experience of command line usage.

 Other applicants with a strong cyber security background are welcome to apply and will be considered on a case-by-case basis.

 We also welcome applications from industry professionals with relevant security experience who might not have formal qualifications.